gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 .. py:function:: random.random()

 | The key function, **randomkey**,  returns a random floating number between 0 and 1.
-| A parameter is required, since the sorted function will pass in the object form a lsit that is being sorted.
+| A parameter is required, since the sorted function will pass in the object from a list that is being sorted.

 .. code-block:: python